Fried Lumpiang Shanghai with hot sauce

 • 1 teaspoon salt

-• 1 1/2 teaspoon black pepper
+• 1 1/2 teaspoons black pepper

-• Half teaspoon sugar
+• Half a teaspoon of sugar

 Sauce :